UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

 Georgia Southwestern State University will give college credits to a student who scores well on end-of-course assessments for the International Baccalaureate (IB) Diploma Program.
 The credits allow USG freshmen to receive course credit for selected, basic college courses, and advanced level courses.
 High assessment scores on IB courses are a strong indicator of academic performance that is beyond that expected of typical high-school students.
 There are three levels of the program - primary years, middle years, and the diploma program for 16-19 year-olds.
-Students who complete the IB diploma program, which is currently being offered in 22 Georgia high schools can receive up to 24 hours of college credit.
+Students who complete the IB diploma program can receive up to 24 hours of college credit.
 The amount of college credit awarded will vary among the USG’s colleges and universities, depending upon each institution’s course offerings.
 Additional information about international baccalaureate credits may be obtained from the Office of the Registrar.

 All regulations applying to newly admitted freshmen are applicable to students transferring from other colleges with less than 30 hours of transferable credit.

 A student transferring from another college must have official transcripts from all colleges previously attended sent to the Office of Undergraduate Admission of Georgia Southwestern State University.
 The Office of Undergraduate Admission will determine the applicant's academic qualifications for admission on the basis of these college transcripts.

 The Office of Undergraduate Admission for undergraduates of Georgia Southwestern State University reserves the right to reject the application and all or any part of previously earned credits if there is reason to believe that the quality of the educational program of the institution that the applicant last attended is unsatisfactory.

 - Transfer students from another college must have official transcripts from all colleges previously attended sent to the Office of Undergraduate Admission of Georgia Southwestern State University.